 The Pittsburgh Job Corps program provides funding to students to assist with tuition, books, and other school related expenses.

-Student must be 17-24 years of age, Pell grant eligible, and in certain programs of study.
+Student must be 17-24 years of age, Federal Pell Grant eligible, and in certain programs of study.

 The Pennsylvania Office of Vocational Rehabilitation (OVR) provides vocational rehabilitation services to help persons with disabilities prepare for, obtain, or maintain employment.

 OVR provides services to eligible individuals with disabilities both directly and

 Services are provided on an individualized basis.
 An OVR counselor, during face-to-face interviews, assists customers in selecting their choice of vocational goals, services, and providers.